-The biomass we use in our power plants in Finland, the Baltics and Poland mainly consists of locally sourced wood chips and industrial wood residues.
+The biomass we use in our power plants in Finland, the Baltics, Norway and Poland mainly consists of locally sourced wood chips and industrial wood residues.
 Some biomass is also sourced from Russia.

 When used in a sustainable manner, biofuels mitigate climate change: new biomass is cultivated to replace the incinerated biomass, which absorbs carbon dioxide from the atmosphere.
 Biofuels generate about the same amount of nitrogen oxide and particle emissions as coal, but, in general, less sulphur dioxide emissions.

-About 60% of the forest biomass used by Fortum originates from certified, sustainably managed forests or from the sphere of the FSC Controlled Wood system.
-The share is over 80% in Finland.
-Our goal is that 80% of all forest biomass we use is verified by a third party by the end of 2020.
+About 57% of the wood-based biofuel used by Fortum in 2017 originated from certified sources.
+The share is over 70% in Finland.
+Our goal is that 80% of the wood-based biomass fuel we use is certified by a third party by the end of 2020.